At a Glance

 How to prepare for a job interview at Morson Talent

 Take some time to learn about EKFB and their role in the HS2 project.
-Knowing their values, recent projects, and challenges they face will show your genuine interest and help you tailor your answers during the interview.
+Knowing their values, recent projects, and challenges they face will help you tailor your answers and show genuine interest in the company.

-Expect questions related to utilities management and civil engineering principles.
-Brush up on relevant regulations and best practices in the industry, as this knowledge will demonstrate your expertise and readiness for the role.
+Expect questions related to utilities management and civil engineering.
+Brush up on relevant regulations, safety standards, and best practices in the industry to demonstrate your expertise and confidence during the interview.